Watson-Explorer/wex-wdc-integration-samples/wex-re/watson-re-readme.md

 - _Security_ - The example BlueMix applications are completely open and have no security.
 - _Scalability_ - This example uses only a single cloud instance with the default Bluemix application settings.
 In a production scenario consider how much hardware will be required and adjust the Bluemix application settings accordingly.
 - _Reliability_ - Calling a web service can and will fail.
 When this happens in a converter, the document will not be indexed which is likely not a desired outcome.
 The example does not attempt to retry in the event of failure, nor does the example allow for having a partially updated document (for example, only the ingested text without annotations in the event that the web service call to Bluemix fails).
 - _User Experience_ - The example widgets are only meant to demonstrate basic interaction.
-For a custom application using Application Builder you should carefully consider widget placement, overall look and feel, user needs, and how Watson Relationship Extractor can provide value to end users.
+For a custom application using Application Builder you should carefully consider widget placement, overall look and feel, user needs, and how Watson Relationship Extraction can provide value to end users.
 - _Crawl Performance_ - Calling out to a web service from a converter can significantly increase the amount of time required for indexing content when ingesting extremely large data sets.
 If you are indexing extremely large datasets, there are other metadata enrichment strategies that might be used to promote specific desired quality attributes relevant to your specific needs.

 ## Possible Use Cases for a Watson Relationship Extraction and Watson Explorer Integration

 Entity extraction can provide taxonomy useful for faceted navigation in search-based applications and deeper connectedness in "360 Degree View" applications.
 The addition of relationship information side-by-side with entity extraction creates huge value-adding opportunities.
-Here are some ideas to help get you started for how Watson Relationship Extractor might be fully integrated into a Watson Explorer application.
+Here are some ideas to help get you started for how Watson Relationship Extraction might be fully integrated into a Watson Explorer application.

 * Use extracted entities to provide faceted navigation of persons, locations, and organizations as shown in this example.
 * Use mentions, entities, and the relations between them to construct a graphical representation of the relationships, allowing the user to navigate between common themes among documents.